WeblateOrg/weblate/docs/admin/access.rst

     Visible and translatable only for selected users.
 Custom
-    :ref:`User management <manage-acl>` features are off; by default no users can do anything in any of the projects.
+    :ref:`User management <manage-acl>` features are off; by default users can not do anything in any of the projects.
     All permissions are granted using :ref:`custom-acl`.

 :guilabel:`Access control` can be changed in the :guilabel:`Access` tab of the